Most Popular on Facebook

 Also we noticed you guys didn’t exactly get us anything.
 Thanks so much (dick)!

 David Lee Sperry was charged yesterday in the murder of Kenneth Ray Vaughn, who was found dead on January 10th after being shot in the head and set on fire.
 He also had no relation to singer Stevie Ray Vaughn but clearly didn’t mind the questions enough to stop using his middle name of Ray, but also didn’t go all the way by calling himself Kenny Ray Vaughn…but maybe he did because they always use your full name after your dead, like all of a sudden your own personal name preferences don’t count.
 It’s the worst thing about dying, probably.
 Well not for Kenneth.
 He was shot and then burned by a guy that looks like a zombie Art Garfunkel (right)…not current bald Art Garfunkel, but if Art Garfunkel from the 70’s was turned in to a zombie. …What?
 You don’t like that reference?
 You think it’s a stretch?!
 That may be, but don’t start thinking you’re special living in a world where zombie jokes are cool, but they cross the line at time travel?!
 F*ck you.
-You try thinking of 1,982 different ways of making St. Louis-area murder in to a funny joke!
+You try thinking of 1,982 different ways of making a guy getting killed in to a funny joke!
 Take it from us buddy, eventually you’d get to a point where zombie oldies references seem like a pretty good idea!

 Where were we?!